mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "By Ara, I haven't heard you chuckle once since the Obscura showed up.
 Some kaln comes along and now you're bright as a stone in the desert."

-  She looked down at hae and pondered at the mysteries behind this peculiar child dressed in kelp clothes that life had swept her way.
+  She looked down at hae and pondered at the mysteries behind this peculiar child dressed in kelp clothing that life had swept her way.

   "Linyu reminds me to stay grounded through the trouble we're preparing for.
-Whatever this kaln went through to be alone in the cold in a foreign province, thi adapted through it all and found people to trust.
+Whatever this kaln went through to be alone in the cold in a foreign province, thi adapted through it all and found others to trust.
 We will need to do the same."

+  Linyu was elated and scratched Laen-Laen on the back of the neck to which he wooped in joy.
+Pomri's saffa joined him and together they announced their presence to the lands of Rudjan.

 <!--